-The COVID-19 pandemic initially led to falls in global stock markets, continued downward pressure on interest rates, fluctuations in currency exchange rates and increased corporate bond spreads.
-These events have direct consequences to the value of Own Funds for the Group as Own Funds includes an allowance for future revenues.
+Crystallisation of these events have direct consequences to the value of Own Funds for the Group as Own Funds includes an allowance for future revenues.
 The overall impact has been relatively modest with reductions in fee income from annual management charges being offset by the depreciation of the British pound.
 The impact on the Group solvency position is also limited as movements in the Own Funds generally also result in similar movements in the SCR.